If you have a complaint about your own insurer, there are a number of steps that you can take.

 If you and your insurer are unable to resolve the complaint, your insurer will send you a letter confirming that your complaint is "deadlocked".
 You can then take your complaint to the insurer's independent, external dispute resolution scheme.

 The dispute resolution schemes have some limits on what complaints they can consider.
 Because the schemes are for the benefit of consumers, they can only take complaints from individuals or small organisations with 19 or fewer full-time employees.
-They can also only consider complaints where less than $200,000 in financial loss is disputed: any more than this amount will need to be disputed in the High Court.
+They can also only consider complaints where less than $200,000 in financial loss is disputed: any more than this amount will need to be heard in the District Court ($350,000) or High Court (unlimited).

 The disputes resolution schemes investigate complaints and try to resolve them by negotiation or mediation where possible.

 When you place a formal complaint, your insurance company must

-- acknowledge your complaint within 5 business days
+- acknowledge your complaint within five (5) business days

 - respond to your complaint within 10 business days

-- advise you of your right to take the complaint to their independent, external disputes resolution scheme if they are unable to resolve your complaint within 2 months.
+- advise you of your right to take the complaint to their independent, external disputes resolution scheme if they are unable to resolve your complaint within two (2) months.

 Dispute resolution schemes exist to resolve disputes between insurers and their customers.
 If you have a complaint about your insurer that your insurer cannot resolve, you can refer your complaint to your insurer's independent dispute resolution scheme, free of charge.